RayBreeze/SysMood/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: ✨ Feature Request
-about: Suggest a new idea, feature, or enhancement
-title: "[Feature]: "
-labels: [enhancement]
-assignees: ''
----

-## 📋 Checklist (Before Submitting)
-- [ ] I have searched existing issues and discussions.
-- [ ] I am not duplicating an already-requested feature.
-- [ ] I have clearly described the use case and value.

----

-## 💡 Describe the Feature
+## Feature Request

+##  Summary
-What is the feature you would like to see?
+What feature would you like to see added?

-## 🎯 Problem / Use Case
-What problem does this solve or improve?
+##  Motivation
+Why is this feature important or useful?

-## 🚀 Proposed Solution
+##  Proposed Solution
-How would this feature work?
+How should it work?

-## 🔄 Alternatives Considered
+##  Alternatives Considered
-Have you considered other ways to solve this?

-## 🖼️ Mockups / Examples (optional)
-Add images or code examples that help clarify the idea.
+List any alternative solutions or features you've considered.

-## ➕ Additional Context
+##  Additional Context
-Links, references, or anything else that helps explain the request.
+Add any mockups, examples, or links here.